Personal Property: Division & Valuation

 Sometimes, there are items of personal property that have significant value such as wine, guns, stamps, baseball cards and/or other type collections or antiques or artwork.
 In those circumstances it is wise to have the property appraised.
 Once values are assigned to these types of assets an equitable divisions can be done.
 Some parties have divided these items by the pick and choose approach discussed above.
 Others have conducted an “auction” of the items.
 If one party retains more of these items than the other the difference in value may be offset by a cash payment.
 Recently, we had a client who stated she was going to let her husband take all the guns because she never liked having guns in her house.
 We advised her to inventory and appraise the guns before she agreed to give them away.
 They appraised for over $10,000 and, as a result, we secured for her additional cash in the settlement.

 Finally, there are always items that potentially both parties can have by duplicating or purchasing a second version, such as pictures that can be copied.
 Once, we had a matter where the parties had divided everything except a book.
 Neither party would concede giving this “special” book to the other.
 A quick search online find the exact same version of the book for $15 and the issue was creatively and expeditiously resolved.

-At Katz & Stefani we advise our clients about the types of assets and methods for allocating them in an effort to make the process efficient, productive, and as painless as possible.
+At family law firm in Chicago Katz & Stefani we advise our clients about the types of assets and methods for allocating them in an effort to make the process efficient, productive, and as painless as possible.
 We advise our clients on the cost versus benefit of having a judge divide assets or finding an alternative method of dividing property which limits the financial burdens and emotional issues that arise in property divisions.